ACSM's 68th Annual Meeting 2021

 Precompetitive stress in rhythmic gymnasts assessed by using salivary alpha-amylase, protein and potassium

-After the 68th ACSM Annual Meeting, our study will be built upon further and the complete findings will be published in a peer-reviewed journal, so you can cite the article in this journal as follows:
+After the 68th ACSM Annual Meeting, our study will be built upon further and the complete findings will be published in a peer-reviewed journal, so you can cite the article as follows: coming soon